 By Joshua Franklin and Julia Fioretti

-NEW YORK/HONG KONG (Reuters) - China-based music streaming company Tencent Music Entertainment Group (TME.N) said it raised close to $1.1 billion in its U.S. initial public offering (IPO) after pricing its shares at the bottom of its targeted range.
+NEW YORK/HONG KONG (Reuters) - China-based music streaming company Tencent Music Entertainment Group has raised close to $1.1 billion (£864.2 million) in its U.S. initial public offering (IPO) after pricing its shares at the bottom of its targeted range, two sources said on Tuesday.

-The music arm of gaming and social network giant Tencent Holdings Ltd <0700.HK> priced its American Depositary Receipts (ADRs) at $13 per share, at the low end of its indicated $13 to $15 per share range, it said in a filing with the Hong Kong stock exchange.
+The music arm of gaming and social network giant Tencent Holdings Ltd priced its American Depositary Receipts (ADRs) at $13 per share, at the low end of its indicated $13 to $15 per share range.

-Tencent Music sold 41 million ADRs, while existing shareholders sold a further 40.9 million, the filing said.
+Tencent Music sold 41 million ADRs while existing shareholders sold a further 40.9 million, the source said, asking not to be identified ahead of an official announcement.

-Tencent Music's IPO tops off a bumper year for U.S. listings by Chinese companies, with $7.9 billion raised before Tencent Music's debut, Refinitiv data showed.
+Tencent Music's IPO tops off a bumper year for U.S. listings by Chinese companies, with $7.9 billion raised prior to Tencent Music's debut, Refinitiv data showed.

 Tencent Music's U.S. IPO is the fourth largest among Chinese firms this year by deal value.
-Video streaming company iQiyi Inc (IQ.O) leads with its $2.4 billion listing, followed by online group discounter Pinduoduo Inc (PDD.O) at $1.6 billion and electric vehicle maker NIO Inc (NIO.N) at $1.15 billion.
+Video streaming company iQiyi Inc leads with its $2.4 billion listing, followed by online group discounter Pinduoduo Inc at $1.6 billion and electric vehicle maker NIO Inc at $1.15 billion.

 Returns for investors have been mixed, with the 31 Chinese IPOs in 2018 down an average of around 11 percent as of Dec.
 10, according to data provider Dealogic.